sjosias/predac-article/README.md

-# Distill Template
+# Cartesian vectors

-This is the repository for the Distill web framework.
+This is an interactive article on cartesian vectors based on the [Distill web framework](https://github.com/distillpub/template)

-## Contributing

-To give feedback, report a bug, or request a feature, please open an issue.

-To contribute a change, [check out the contributing guide](CONTRIBUTING.md).

 ### Local Development